This information will help you prepare for your urodynamic evaluation, including what to expect before, during, and after your procedure.

 - Take your antibiotic as prescribed.

-- Do not drink caffeinated liquids such as caffeinated tea, coffee, or soda.
+- Don’t drink caffeinated liquids such as caffeinated tea, coffee, or soda.

 During Your Procedure

-While your bladder is being filled with the contrast medium, your nurse will ask you to tell him or her:
+While your bladder is being filled with contrast, your nurse will ask you to tell them:

 - When you have the urge to urinate.